-Advice #1.
-It is never too late to start painting with wool.
+It’s never too late to start painting with wool.
 There are many examples of artists whose talent bloomed during adulthood.

-Advice #9.
 You cannot embrace the immensity.
 Especially for one sitting.
 Do not overdo it, otherwise quickly burn out and will not achieve the desired result.

 It is desirable to distribute the amount of information absorbed for some length of time.
 Even better, if what you have learned, you will be able to consolidate in practice.
 Note that a person well remembers only that information that he can use.
 That information that does not find application in reality, is quickly forgotten, even if it is very useful.

-Advice #10.
-Filter the criticism of your work.
+Filter the criticism directed toward your work.

-Little is born out of emptiness and this is a fact.
-The more we see, the more different ideas arise in our head.
-Fill yourself visual images and emotions.
-Get a creative notebook and write down everything that hooked you and worried, that you like, what attracted your attention or made you think, etc. One day all these thoughts will germinate and poured something which is yours.
+Little inspiration is born out of emptiness and this is a fact.
+The more we see of the world, the greater the opportunity that different ideas will come to mind.
+Fill yourself with visual images and emotions.
+Start a creative notebook: write down everything that hooked you in, issues you worry about, creative ideas that you have, and what attracts your attention or makes you think, etc. One day, all of these thoughts will grow, come together and inspire a design, which is yours alone.

-Advice #12.
 Practice!
 Practice!
 Practice!